 Examples of her work can be viewed at Vimeo

-Documentary, short drama, directing, 16mm filmmaking, producing, scriptwriting, marketing and distribution, location sound recording.
+Documentary, short drama, directing, 16mm filmmaking, producing, scriptwriting, marketing and distribution, creative research methods.
+Alison no longer teaches at Flinders University

 School of Humanities and Creative Arts Award for Part-time Teaching - APR 2013